gitblanc/gitblanc/README.md

 _🔥I do not have a presentation website (it is my Github), but you can check [my personal webpage](https://gitblanc.gitbook.io/obsidian-notes/) where I store all my knowledge.
 I love to share it to everyone :) 🔥_

-_💥You can also check [Obsidian-Notes](https://github.com/gitblanc/Obsidian-Notes) where is stored all this knowledge, if you want to save it and continue by your own💥_
+_💥Check [Obsidian-Notes](https://github.com/gitblanc/Obsidian-Notes) where is stored all this knowledge, if you want to save it and continue by your own💥_

+_🌊You can also check [my personal blog](https://gitblanc.github.io/gitblanc_blog/), where I upload some writeups and articles that you may find interesting🌊_

 _👽Currently in 3rd grade👽_